There is plenty of useful information available online, to help teachers support their students with funding Higher Education.

 You can also visit the Care Leavers section of our website to find out how you can support students who have been in care, with their route to Higher Education.

 HE funding for Young Carers

 Most universities offer additional financial support for young carers whilst they are studying.
-For more information, visit the students’ choice universities’ websites or contact their support/student money department.

 The Young Carers section of our website also has useful information on supporting Young Carers.